AUTOSCALING IN ALCHEMISCALE TECHNICAL DESIGN DOCUMENT

 Design

-A compute manager is responsible for communicating with the Alchemiscale compute API to determine whether or not to allocate more resources in response to the number of claimable tasks.
+A compute manager is responsible for communicating with the Alchemicale compute API to determine whether or not to allocate more resources in response to the number of claimable tasks.
 The compute API will issue a signal (and an optional data payload) with how the manager should proceed:

-OK, int, list[str]
+GROW, int, list[str]

 SKIP, None